jm232/rdx_test/manual_testing/notes.md

 # Notes on Movie list application
 ## Bugs and improvements
 ### General
-1. Dashboard page of simple application is empty
+1. Dashboard page or empty List Movies of simple application is blank
 2. UX design is poor, e.g. List Movies without any title, Create Movie with title(huge font)
 3. Selected page is not highlighted on links in header
 ### Create Movie page